n3pheddy/AdventOfCode2020/README.md

 This took me the longest time to setup so far.
 I used Ubuntu and GCC.
 I had wanted to use LLVM/Clang to use the latest syntax, but it turned out that Ubuntu Bionic contained outdated versions.
 I tried compiling Clang but ran out of memory on my 8GB Microsoft Surface Book.
 I compiled on a bigger machine but when I tried to copy back to my Surface Book I ran out of space.
+To build on Ubuntu I only needed to install <code>sudo apt-get install gnustep-devel</code>.

 11. gcc $(gnustep-config --objc-flags) -std=c11 -o aoc11 aoc11.m
 Number of occupied seats using immediate seats: 2310